Discover why we decided to move to Lisbon after three years of digital nomad life.

 Lisbon is an ideal business location in many ways.
 Logistically, it’s position on Europe’s west coast provides us with easy access to both Europe and North America.
 We live relatively close to the city’s international airport and can easily fly to many destinations on both first-line and discount air carriers.
 The longer we live here, the more we appreciate TAP and its Star Alliance partners!

 Internet is critical for us since we run an online business.
-The internet in Lisbon is as fast as cities like Bucharest and Tallinn, We installed 1 Gbps fiber internet in our apartment and can easily access decent internet speed at cafes around town.
+The internet in Lisbon is as fast as cities like Bucharest and Tallinn, We installed 1 Gbps fiber internet in our apartment and can easily access decent internet speed at specialty coffee shops around town.

 Living in a set location has created an extra benefit that we didn’t originally contemplate.
-Companies now recognize us as local Lisbon experts, a situation which is already opening doors and creating opportunities.
+Companies now recognize us as local Lisbon experts, a situation which is has opened doors and created opportunities.

 Now that we have a home base, we’re rediscovering our love for traveling with carry-on luggage.